 An enlarged heart isn’t a disease in itself.
 Rather, it usually signals a different, underlying problem with the heart.

-Coronary artery disease, viral infections, alcohol and drug abuse and heart valve problems are also possible causes of an enlarged heart.
+Coronary artery disease, chemotherapy, high blood pressure, viral infections, alcohol and drug abuse and heart valve problems are also possible causes of an enlarged heart.
 People who have preexisting heart conditions are more likely to develop an enlarged heart.

-“Blockages develop in the arteries, which restricts blood flow to the heart.
-As a result, the heart muscle weakens, heart function decreases and the heart enlarges,” said Dr. Nicholas Wyskoarko, a Marshfield Clinic Health System cardiologist.
+“In the case of coronary artery disease, blockages develop in the arteries, which restricts blood flow to the heart.
+As a result, the heart muscle weakens or is damaged by a heart attack,” said Dr. Nicholas Wyskoarko, a Marshfield Clinic Health System cardiologist.

 Ultrasounds are typically used to detect the presence of an enlarged heart.